-UBS Financial Services (UBS) recommended the Yield Enhancement Strategy (YES) to its high-net-worth customers.
+Erez Law is currently investigating UBS Financial Services (UBS) for recommending the Yield Enhancement Strategy (YES) to its high-net-worth customers.
 UBS financial advisers across the country recommended the high-risk program to many high-net-worth clients and presented YES as a safe way to earn additional income by using existing assets at UBS as collateral.

 Erez Law believes that the UBS YES strategy was, in fact, an aggressive options strategy.
 Unfortunately, many UBS brokers did not adequately understand and/or disclose the risks of this type of high-risk investment program.

 Investors seeking recourse for losses in YES investments must file disputes in FINRA arbitration.
 Investors have retained Erez Law to file FINRA arbitration claims against UBS to recover their losses.

 Many clients come to us at Erez Law because we specialize in recovering investment losses.
 We use considerable legal resources to help investors who trusted reckless and unethical brokers.
 We have filed many FINRA arbitration cases against large brokerage firms, including Merrill Lynch, Morgan Stanley, and UBS, holding these firms accountable for dishonest investment advisory practices, unsuitable recommendations, misrepresentation, and misrepresentation over-concentration in investments and strategies.

 If you invested in YES without understanding the risks associated with your investment, you might be able to recoup your losses.
 Our financial securities attorneys team has FINRA arbitration experience, and we know how to hold brokerage firms and advisers liable for their indiscretions.
 Contact our firm by calling (888) 840-1571 to speak with one of our attorneys about filing a UBS YES strategy lawsuit.